Information Loss and Disparate Effects in Network Embeddings: Introduction

 \section{Introduction}

-Low-dimensional network embeddings (e.g., DeepWalk \cite{perozzi2014deepwalk}, LINE \cite{tang2015line}, and many others \cite{grover2016node2vec,qiu2018network}) are known to be very powerful tools for doing machine learning tasks on graph or network data ( for an overview, see \cite{cui2018survey}).
-These techniques have shown extremely strong performance in all sorts of tasks including link prediction, community detection, node classification, etc.
+Low-dimensional network embeddings are powerful tools for doing machine learning tasks on graph or network data (e.g., \cite{perozzi2014deepwalk,tang2015line,grover2016node2vec,qiu2018network}, for an overview, see \cite{cui2018survey}).
+These techniques have shown extremely strong performance in tasks such as link prediction, community detection, and node classification.
+A line of work aims to encode notions of fairness into network embeddings, including FairWalk \cite{rahman2019fairwalk}, Debayes \cite{buyl2020debayes}, and many others \cite{khajehnejad2022crosswalk, spinelli2021fairdrop}.
+These techniques achieve empirical success at various measures of fairness, such as group-level statistical parity.
+This series of work is predicated on the empirical observation that baseline network embeddings often have unequal error rates across groups.

-However, our theoretical understanding of these methods lags behind their empirical success.
-This is unsurprising: deep-learning algorithms learn very delicate and complex graph properties from real network data and tasks (prediction, classification, etc.); it is difficult to capture these complex properties in a theoretically-sound generative model, let alone determine whether said properties are faithfully reproduced by any given low-dimensional representation.
-Furthermore, most network embedding methods rely on minimizing a loss function over subsamples of the graph; it is rare to find analytic characterizations of what these methods converge to.

-Recent work has shown theoretical limits on the representation power of arbitrary low-dimensional embeddings \cite{seshadhri2023limitations, seshadhri2020impossibility, snoeck2025compressibility}.
-Davison et al \cite{davison2023asymptotics} show that these representation limits persist even for graphons, a generative model for graphs that can be thought of as probabilistic generalizations of simple graphs.
-They prove that inner-product-based embeddings ``restrict the class of networks for which an informative embedding can be learned, and networks generated from distinct probabilistic models (graphons) can have embeddings which are asymptotically indistinguishable.''
+Orthogonally, recent work has shown theoretical limits on the representation power of arbitrary low-dimensional embeddings \cite{seshadhri2023limitations, seshadhri2020impossibility, snoeck2025compressibility}: any embedding must lose some information from the underlying graph.
+Davison \& Austern \yrcite{davison2023asymptotics} show that the the training algorithm is another factor in information loss, showing examples of very low-rank graphons that cannot be learned even by high-dimensional embeddings if trained using subsampling and dot-product based loss functions.
+That is, the ``default'' way of training network embeddings, by using inner products, maps multiple distinct graphs (or graphons) to identical embeddings: these embeddings are non-invertible.

-In this work, we ask the following questions: \begin{enumerate} \item What classes of graphons embed to representations that are fully informative, partially informative, or completely non-informative? \item When multiple graphons are embedded in an indistinguishable way, how are they related?
-Can we characterize these equivalence classes? \item What happens when you perform downstream tasks on these non-unique embeddings? \end{enumerate}
+In this work, we connect these two threads, showing that this information-loss-induced non-invertibility is closely related to the disparate error rates observed in the fairness literature.